Scarborough, Ontario: Culture

-According to the list of largest shopping malls in Canada, the Scarborough Town Centre is the tenth-largest in the country and the fourth-largest in the GTA.
+According to the list of largest shopping malls in Canada, the Scarborough Town Centre is the fifth-largest in the country and the fourth-largest in the GTA.
 It is located next to the Scarborough Civic Centre, Albert Campbell Square, and Consilium Place.
 This area was developed as a city centre for the former City of Scarborough government.
 The Scarborough Walk of Fame is also located in the Town Centre, consisting of plaques embedded in the floor to honour notable residents, past and current.
 The inaugural inductees included National Basketball Association player Jamaal Magloire, Olympic gold medalist Vicky Sunohara, and eight prominent residents who contributed to advances in medicine, arts, and the community.

 In 1974, the Toronto Zoo was moved from its original downtown location to its current location in the Rouge River valley.
 The new location enabled the zoo to increase its overall area from 3 ha to over 300 ha.
 The zoo was transformed at that time from a 19th-century style zoo with a few animals cramped behind iron bars into a zoo where space was provided to animals and the setting attempted to duplicate the animals' natural environments.

-There are a large number of golf courses in the district.
-There is a mix of public and private courses.
+There are a large number of golf courses in the district, with a mix of public and private courses.
 Dentonia Park is a public course established in 1967 and is situated in the Taylor-Massey Creek ravine beside the Victoria Park subway station.
 Formerly a private club, the Tam O'Shanter Golf Course was established in 1973 as a public course and is located alongside Highland Creek.
 Private clubs include the Toronto Hunt Club which was the first golf course in Scarborough, established in 1895 alongside Lake Ontario. and the Scarboro Golf and Country Club was established in 1912.
 The Cedarbrae Golf & Country Club was established in 1922 and moved to its current Rouge River Valley location at Steeles Ave East in 1954.

 On May 17, 2006, the Nike Malvern Sports Complex was opened in the Malvern neighbourhood.
 Nike Canada donated CA$500,000 to build the complex, which includes a basketball court, a practice soccer pitch, and a running track.
 The track was constructed from 50,000 used running shoes.
 The complex was built on the grounds of the St. Mother Teresa Catholic Academy and is open to the public.
 Olympic hurdler Perdita Felicien was on hand at the opening to encourage youth to participate in sports.

-The district of Scarborough is home to several local arts organizations.
-Scarborough Worldwide Film Festival is an annual celebration of multicultural films held every first week of June.
-Scarborough Music Theatre, Scarborough Players, and Scarborough Theatre Guild work together under the name Theatre Scarborough.
-The Scarborough Choral Society performs one full-scale musical and a Christmas concert each year.